sedouard/fleet-bootstrapper/README.md

 ```
 # generate parameters file
+cd ./contrib/azure
 node gentemplate.js
-# depending on what you filled out in ./contrib/azure/deploy-params-template.json
-# you may or may not be asked for parameter values
 ```

-This script will generate new ssh key if `./contrib/azure/ssh-key.pem` doesn't exist as well as generate a new discovery token link for coreos and base64 encode both of these and place them in the template file.
+Depending on what you filled out in `./contrib/azure/deploy-params-template.json` you may or may not be prompted for paramter values.
+This script will generate new ssh key if `./contrib/azure/ssh-key.pem` doesn't exist as well as generate a new discovery token link for coreos, base64 encode both of these and place them in the template file.

 Now, create a new resource, and deploy the template:

 ```
 azure create group someresourcegroup
 azure group deployment create someresourcegroup --template-file azuredeploy.json --parameters-file azure-deploy-params.json
+info:    Executing command group deployment create
++ Initializing template configurations and parameters
++ Creating a deployment
+info:    Created template deployment "azuredeploy"
++ Registering providers
+data:    DeploymentName     : azuredeploy
+data:    ResourceGroupName  : sedouard-fleet-bootstrap
+data:    ProvisioningState  : Accepted
+data:    Timestamp          : 2015-06-04T20:44:16.2904614Z
+data:    Mode               : Incremental
+data:    Name                   Type    Value
+...
+info:    group deployment create command OK
 ```

 You can check the status of the deployment at [portal.azure.com](https://portal.azure.com) by checking under 'Resource Groups'.